Gamebuino META Makefile

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 32 33 34 35 36 37 38 39 40 41 42 43 44 45 46 47 48 49 50 51 52 53 54 55 56

-When a code base builds for multiple platforms, it's useful to distinguish between them so you can implement platform-specific features.
-One option is to check if
+When you build the same code for multiple platforms, it's useful to distinguish between them so you can implement platform-specific features.
+One option is to check

-__SAMD21G18A__ is defined, which is set by both Arduino-Makefile and the official IDE:
+__SAMD21G18A__, which is defined by both Arduino-Makefile and the official IDE when building for the Gamebuino board:

 1 2 3 4 5